 Looking back, tensions seem to have grown over the whole of 2021.
 Earlier in the year, Unite union urged Amazon to respect employees’ right to freedom of association in the UK and Ireland.
 This came after a failed attempt by workers in Alabama, US, to unionise.

 Amazon faces further criticism outside of the Black Friday 2021 staged action day.
-Besides unions and environment organisations taking on the slogan “Make Amazon Pay”, a group of MPs raised concern too.
+Besides unions and environmental organisations taking on the slogan “Make Amazon Pay”, a group of MPs raised concern too.

 In March 2021, Amazon made the news with their use of digital monitoring.
 Several media outlets accused the retailer of forcing machine learning surveillance cameras on their US drivers.

 To support their Black Friday 2021 protests, the GMB union also released concerning figures.
 They showed an increase in ambulance callouts of almost 50% to Amazon warehouses in November.
-The company defended itself by saying that they have 40% less injuries than other warehouse-based business in the UK.
+The company defended itself by saying that they have 40% fewer injuries than other warehouse-based businesses in the UK.